 In tandem with the theme of its fellowship year, the Katz Center organizes conferences, symposia, and other gatherings to promote scholarly exchange and intellectual collaborations.
 Highlights of each year include:

 Established in 1996, the annual Joseph and Rebecca Meyerhoff Lecture honors the memory of Joseph and Rebecca Meyerhoff, parents of Eleanor Meyerhoff Katz, wife of Herbert D. Katz, and important philanthropists who supported numerous and enduring civic and Jewish causes.
 The series brings to Penn preeminent scholars for a campus talk meant to enrich the experience of Katz Center fellows and open up the fellowship theme to the broader university community.

 - 2020–21 Alexandra Minna Stern (University of Michigan) "Tracing the History of a Toxic Present: Antisemitism and Resurgent Ethnonationalism"

-- 2019–20 A conversation between Carlo Ginzburg (UCLA) and Francesca Trivellato (Institute for Advanced Study in Princeton) "Microhistory and Global History" (cancelled due to COVID)
+- 2019–20 A conversation between Carlo Ginzburg (UCLA) and Francesca Trivellato (Institute for Advanced Study in Princeton) "Microhistory and Global History" (watch here)